 cfjedimaster on Twitter, or via email at raymondcamdengmail.com.

 Christophe Coenraets is a Principal Evangelist for Adobe where he focuses on Mobile Applications and Enterprise Integration.
 In this role, Christophe has helped some of the largest financial services companies design, architect and implement some of their most mission critical applications.
 In previous roles at Adobe and Macromedia, Christophe was a member of the initial Flex team, and worked on JRun, the company’s J2EE application server.
 Before joining Macromedia, Christophe was managing Java and Web Evangelism at Sybase and Powersoft.
 Christophe has been a regular speaker at conferences worldwide for the last 15 years.
 He blogs at http://coenraets.org, tweets at @ccoenraets, and codes at https://github.com/ccoenraets.

 He previously held senior software and technical management positions at USAA, leading a team of mobile application developers that included both domestic full time employees and offshore 3rd party contractors.
-He was responsible for providing technical leadership in the planning, designing, development, testing, implementation and maintenance of USAA’s industry leading iPhone, Android, Blackberry, and mobile web applications...
+He was responsible for providing technical leadership in the planning, designing, development, testing, implementation and maintenance of USAA’s industry leading iPhone, Android, Blackberry, and mobile web applications for USAA’s...
 Read More.

 Max Firtman is a mobile+web developer, trainer, speaker and writer.
 He is Adobe Community Champion and founder of ITMaster Professional Training.
 He wrote many books, including “Programming the Mobile Web” (first and second edition) and “jQuery Mobile: Up and Running” published by O’Reilly Media.

 He has a blog about mobile web development at www.mobilexweb.com and he maintains the website www.mobilehtml5.org.